 Alicia Bitler is a Master Teacher for GWTeach.
-She graduated from Bloomsburg University in Pennsylvania with a Master of Education, and two bachelors’ - Bachelor of Science in chemistry and a Bachelor of Arts in humanities.
-Prior to joining GWTeach she taught high school chemistry and physical science in Montgomery County public schools in Maryland.
+She earned her doctorate degree from The George Washington University.
+Her Bachelor of Science in chemistry, Bachelor of Arts in humanities, and Master of Education are from Bloomsburg University in Pennsylvania.
+Prior to joining GWTeach she taught high school chemistry and physical science in Montgomery County Public Schools in Maryland.
 She also spent several years in the county as a science, technology and engineering content specialist and several years as a staff development teacher.
-Currently, she is working toward a doctorate of Curriculum and Instruction at GW with her research focused on gender discrepancies in science.
-She teaches Step 1, Perspectives on Math and Science, Topics in STEM teaching and facilitates field experiences for GWTeach students.
+She is committed to anti-racist education and preparing future anti-racist educators.
+Her research interests include women in STEM, non-Western epistemologies of science, equitable curriculum and teaching practices, and narrative research practices.
+Dr. Bitler teaches Step 1+2 Hybrid (GTCH 2003), Perspectives on Math and Science (GTCH 3201W), Anti-Racist STEM Education (GTCH 3300), and facilitates field experiences for GWTeach students.

 SuJin Choi is a Master Teacher for GWTeach.
 She graduated from the University of Texas at Austin with a mathematics certification through the UTeach Natural Sciences Program, along with a Bachelor of Science in Mathematics and a Bachelor of Business Administration in Finance.
 She earned her Master of Science in Mathematics Education from the University of Texas at San Antonio.
 Prior to joining the GWTeach team, SuJin taught high school mathematics in Northeast ISD in San Antonio, Texas, where she served in various leadership roles focusing on creative thinking and exploration of mathematics problems.
-SuJin teaches Step 1, Step 2, Knowing & Learning, Project-Based Instruction, Functions & Modeling and facilitates field experiences for GWTeach students.
+SuJin teaches Step 1+2 Hybrid (GTCH 2003), Project-Based Learning (GTCH 3103), Functions & Modeling (GTCH 3203), and facilitates field experiences for GWTeach students.

 Tiffany-Rose Sikorski is an Assistant Professor in secondary science education.
 Dr. Sikorski’s research explores how learners of all ages think, reason, and talk science.
 She specializes in analyzing “coherence seeking,” that is, learners’ collaborative efforts to build relationships between ideas and identify and reconcile inconsistencies.Her current work continues to expand the coherence seeking framework so that it can inform the design of assessments, curriculum, and learning progressions aimed at supporting scientific inquiry and disciplinary practices of science.